src-d/blog/content/post/deduplicating_pga_with_apollo.md

 Finally, we used [Gephy](https://gephi.org/) to visualize some of the connected components and detected communities.
-It turns out the first method was more representative of the similarities Apollo detected between two files, however depending on the number of hashtables, i.e. of the chosen similarity threshold, it could result in graphs with more artificial nodes then real ones.
+It turns out the first method was more representative of the similarities apollo detected between two files, however depending on the number of hashtables, i.e. of the chosen similarity threshold, it could result in graphs with more artificial nodes then real ones.
 Consequently we decided to use the first method for the 95% threshold, which had only 3 hashtables, and the second